chriswangelin/azure-hybridnet-terraform/onprem/README.md

 On-premises network simulator module.
 Intended to integrate with  ```hub``` and ```winra-s2svpn``` modules.

 Includes:
-- Resource group and virtual network with separate subnets for Site-to-Site (S2S) VPN, DNS, and management.
+- Resource group and virtual network with separate subnets for S2S VPN, DNS, and management.
 - Windows Server VM ready for Remote Access Services to be installed and configured for S2S VPN connection to Azure hub vnet.
 - Unbound DNS server VM configured to conditionally forward private link DNS lookups to private DNS server in hub vnet.
 - Management VM for connectivity testing.